 Melchor Bernardo is a professional teacher from the Philippines based in Saigon.
+He’s been featured in one of Passport to People interviews (read here).
 He loves both teaching and traveling and passionately blogs about them.
 Melchor enjoys being with nature, hiking mountains, exploring old cities, viewing sunsets and doing some thrilling adventure!
 If you’re looking for an ESL teaching resource, check out English Teaching 101.

 👉 Special thanks to Melchor for revealing his insider tips to Melbourne.
 What do you want to do most in Melbourne, Australia?
 Comment below!